LuRsT/pendium/README.md

 [![Screenshot](http://i.imgur.com/gxCYN8Rl.png)](http://i.imgur.com/gxCYN8R.png)

+Powered by Python 2.7

 ### Requirements

 * Flask
 * Markdown
 * yapsy
-* GitPython # Optional
+* GitPython # Optional for git support
-* docutils  # Optional
+* docutils  # Optional for rest documents
-* pygments  # Optional
+* pygments  # Optional for python documents

 ### Setup

-To get yourself up and running you only need to run these commands
+To get yourself up and running you only need to run these commands:

     git clone git://github.com/LuRsT/Pendium.git
     cd Pendium
     pip install `cat requirements.txt`

-Note: Pendium was hacked in python 2.7, so use the appropriate command to install de dependencies e.g. in arch linux it's 'pip2'
+Note: Pendium was hacked in python 2.7, so use the appropriate command to install de dependencies e.g. in arch linux it's 'pip2'.
+Note2: Remember to install the optional requirements in order to unleash the full power of Pendium.

 ##### Git Support